BytesHouse/BytesHouse/README.md

 # Software Developer Portfolio

 Welcome to my portfolio!
-Here, you'll find a collection of my projects and contributions as a frontend developer.
+Here, you'll find a collection of my projects and contributions as a software developer.
 I specialize in creating responsive and user-friendly web applications using modern web technologies.

 ## About Me

-Hi, I'm Andrey Lihtgolt, a passionate frontend developer and excellent layout creator.
+Hi, I'm Andrey Lihtgolt, a passionate software developer and excellent layout creator.
 I have extensive experience in building web applications with a focus on performance, accessibility, and user experience.

 ## Skills